jonS90/git-vim/README.md

+`git-vim` is a `vim` launcher.
+Use `git-vim` as your commit editor, and it will automatically prepend stuff to your new commit messages, so you're not typing the same thing over and over again.

-If the current branch name contains a ticket number, `git-vim` will automatically prepend it to new commit messages.
+Much of the time, `git-vim` will simply launch vim.
+However, if `git-vim` sees a number in your current branch name, it will prepend it to your new commit messages before launching `vim`.

-Tested on mac and "theoretically" working on linux.
+Supported on Mac and Linux.

 # Installation